zhanyang01/tp/docs/DeveloperGuide.md

       <br>Do put in your current password into `OLD PASSWORD` and the password you wish to have as `NEW PASSWORD`.
       Expected: After leaving the application, you will need to use the new password to enter into the application.

-### Delete Tags from a client
+### Adding a policy

-1. Deleting tags from an existing client
+1. Adding a policy into an existing client

-   1. Prerequistic: The client that the user wants to remove the tag from is in the list, the client currently has the tag that have to be removed.
+   1. Prerequisites: The client that is going to have the new policy is in the client list.<br>
    2. List all clients using the `list` command.
+   3. Test case: `addPolicy 1 pn/Health Insurance pd/Cancer Plan pv/2000.00 psd/2023-01-01 ped/2024-12-12`<br>
+      Expected: A new policy is added into the first client, the client details are shown, do note that you have to use viewPolicy to verify the policy you are adding is correct.

+### Removing Policy from a client
+1. Removing a policy from an existing client
+   1. Prerequisites: The client that the user wants to remove the policy from is in the list, the client currently has policies to remove.
+   2. List all clients using the `list` command.
-   3. Test case: `deleteTag 1 t/friend`<br>
+   3. Test case: `removePolicy 1 1`<br>
-      Expected: The first client in the list will have his friend tag removed from the client list.
+      Expected: The first client in the list will have his first (right-most) policy removed from his policy list.

-### Deleting a person

-1. Deleting a person while all clients are being shown

-   1. Prerequisites: List all clients using the `list` command.

-   1. Test case: `delete 1`<br>
-      Expected: First client is deleted from the list.
-Details of the deleted client shown in the status message.
-Timestamp in the status bar is updated.

-   1. Test case: `delete 0`<br>
+   4. Test case: `removePolicy 1 0`<br>
-      Expected: No person is deleted.
+      Expected: No policy is deleted.
 Error details shown in the status message.
 Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
-      Expected: Similar to previous.

 ### Adding a file for a client

 1. Adding a file for an existing client
-   1. Prerequistic: The client that the user wants to add the file is in the list.
+   1. Prerequisites: The client that the user wants to add the file is in the list.
    2. List all clients using the `list` command.
    3. Test case: `file 1`<br>
       Expected: There will be a file that contains the first client's name added into the `Client Files` folder, if the file is already there, it will be opened.